 - or the Quebec chip-stand classic: poutine and milkshakes.

-We get up early and begin learning the systems and dialing in your gear.
+We get up early to start learning systems and dialing in our gear.
 We’ll review the menu, pack, and divvy-up food.
 You’ll be shown how to:

 - pack your bags

 - double check our packrafts, tents and personal gear